AntonSievering/TRACKER/README.md

-# TRACKER
-Sounding Rocket Tracking and Positioning Project
+# TRACKER - Sounding Rocket Tracking and Positioning Project

 ![](tracker-v2.drawio.png)

+The rocket carries a transmitter that continuously downlinks telemetry along with timing signals.
+Multiple ground receivers (3–4 planned) receive the signal and extract the timing information.
+With the timing data, the system computes the rocket’s position in real time.

 This repository contains the PCB projects for TRACKER
 - GPSDO-V2: 10 MHz oscillator tuned by the GPS timing signals